 Within each of us is a deposit of greatness!
 It’s up to us what we choose to do with that deposit.

-The moment we ask Jesus into our life we are called and equipt to not have an ordinary life.
+The moment you ask Jesus into your life you are called to not have an ordinary life.

 God wants us to be people that do something to impact the world around us.
 Too often however we think we can’t make any difference and it doesn’t matter what we do, or don’t do.

 But if you look through history you can easily see that one person can make a difference.
 I am always challenged when I read about the men and women who are known for their impact on the world.
 Men and women who chose not to limit their influence by what they could do, but who chose to put their lives in the hands of Jesus and simply said “Here I am, use me”.

 Men like Dwight Moody, Mother Teresa, Oral Roberts, Hudson Taylor, Gladys Alyward, and Maria Woodworth etter.
 These men and women, some who were uneducated, and from poor families did astounding and amazing exploits, and their deeds have lasted long after they have gone from this world.

 I love the story of one such man named Dwight Moody.
 He was born in 1837 to poor parents in a humble farmhouse in Massachusetts.
 At 17 years old he left home to move to Chicago as a shoe salesmen.